-Cones of depression located in Toms River Township, Seaside Heights and Seaside Park Boroughs, and Barnegat Light Borough developed in the potentiometric surface of the Piney Point aquifer in response to groundwater withdrawals.
-Regional post-development water levels in the Piney Point aquifer are at an elevation of -20 feet in the barrier island communities of southern Long Beach Township, Barnegat Light and Seaside Park Boroughs and the mainland communities of Berkeley Township, Ocean Gate Borough and Toms River Township during stress period 80.
-Lower water levels are simulated at individual withdrawal wells.
-During stress period 73 the cones of depression expand and deepen, particularly in Barnegat Light Borough and the bay side of Toms River Township, Berkeley Township and the barrier island communities of Seaside Park Borough north to Lavallette Borough.
+In Toms River Township, Seaside Heights, Seaside Park, and Barnegat Light Boroughs, cones of depression developed in the potentiometric surface of the Piney Point aquifer in response to groundwater withdrawals.
+Regional postdevelopment water levels in the Piney Point aquifer during stress period 80 were at an altitude of -20 feet in the barrier island communities of southern Long Beach Township, Barnegat Light and Seaside Park Boroughs and the mainland communities of Berkeley Township, Ocean Gate Borough, and Toms River Township.
+Simulated water levels were lower at individual withdrawal wells than they were regionally.
+During stress period 73, the cones of depression expanded and deepened, particularly in Barnegat Light Borough and the bay side of Toms River Township, Berkeley Township and from the barrier island community of Seaside Park Borough north to Lavallette Borough.

-Analysis of selected stress periods indicates that during maximum-allocation withdrawal conditions, groundwater withdrawals from the Kirkwood-Cohansey aquifer system (45–63 ft3/s) decrease net flow to constant head cells (94–124 ft3/s) and increase the net flow out of the surficial aquifer system to the lower confined aquifers (52–70 ft3/s).
-Simulated net flow out to drain and river cells (404–985 ft3/s) is less than post-development flows.
-Increased withdrawals from the Rio Grande water-bearing zone in this simulation (0.6–1.5 ft3/s) are supported by a net increase of flow from other layers (0.9–1.5 ft3/s).
-Increased withdrawals from the Atlantic City 800-foot sand (22–43 ft3/s) produce more net flow into the aquifer from other layers (27–33 ft3/s).
-The Piney Point aquifer had more net flow into the aquifer from other layers (7.2–8 ft3/s) than during post-development withdrawal conditions.
+Analysis of selected stress periods indicated that under maximum-allocation withdrawal conditions, groundwater withdrawals from the Kirkwood-Cohansey aquifer system (45 to 63 ft3/s) decreased net flow to constant head cells (94 to 124 ft3/s) and increased the net flow out of the surficial aquifer system to the lower confined aquifers (52 to 70 ft3/s).
+Simulated net flow out to drain and river cells (404 to 985 ft3/s) was less than postdevelopment flows.
+Increased withdrawals from the Rio Grande water-bearing zone in this simulation (0.6 to 1.5 ft3/s) were supported by a net increase of flow from other layers (0.9 to 1.5 ft3/s).
+Increased withdrawals from the Atlantic City 800-foot sand (22 to 43 ft3/s) produced more net flow into the aquifer from other layers (27 to 33 ft3/s).
+The Piney Point aquifer had more net flow into the aquifer from other layers (7.2 to 8 ft3/s) than during postdevelopment withdrawal conditions.

-A comparison of base flow from simulations of no-withdrawal and maximum-allocation withdrawal conditions indicates as much as a 20-percent reduction in base flow at individual streamflow-gaging stations due to maximum-allocation withdrawals.
-The largest reduction in simulated base flow at streamflow-gaging stations occurs in the Toms River Basin (15 to 20 ft3/s).

-Compared to no-withdrawal conditions, maximum-allocation withdrawals reduce the total simulated base flow to the Barnegat Bay–Little Egg Harbor estuary by 64 ft3/s (20 percent), during stress period 64 (November 2001 recharge) and by 78 ft3/s, (10 percent) during stress period 77 (December 2002 recharge).
+A comparison of base flow from simulations of no-withdrawal and maximum-allocation withdrawal conditions indicated as much as a 20-percent reduction in base flow at individual streamflow-gaging stations would be caused by maximum-allocation withdrawals.
+The largest reduction in simulated base flow at streamflow-gaging stations occurred in the Toms River Basin (15 to 20 ft3/s).
+When compared with no-withdrawal conditions, maximum-allocation withdrawals reduced the total simulated base flow to the Barnegat Bay-Little Egg Harbor estuary by 64 ft3/s (20 percent), during stress period 64 (November 2001 recharge) and by 78 ft3/s, (10 percent) during stress period 77 (December 2002 recharge).

-Maximum-allocation withdrawal water levels decrease substantially from simulated no-withdrawal water levels in the Rio Grande water-bearing zone.
-Regional water levels in the Rio Grande water-bearing zone range from an elevation of -30 feet in Harvey Cedars Borough south to -60 feet in Little Egg Harbor Township and Beach Haven Borough during stress period 80 of the simulated conditions.
-The cone of depression in the Rio Grande water-bearing zone potentiometric surface, centered at Holgate, deepens during stress period 73 (August 2002 recharge) with a regional water level elevation of -80 feet in Little Egg Harbor Township and Beach Haven Borough.
+Maximum-allocation withdrawal water levels decreased substantially from simulated no-withdrawal water levels in the Rio Grande water-bearing zone.
+Regional water levels in the Rio Grande water-bearing zone ranged from an altitude of -30 feet in Harvey Cedars Borough to -60 feet in Little Egg Harbor Township and Beach Haven Borough during stress period 80 of the simulated conditions.
+The cone of depression in the Rio Grande water-bearing zone potentiometric surface, centered at Holgate, deepened during stress period 73 (August 2002 recharge) with a regional water level altitude of -80 feet in Little Egg Harbor Township and Beach Haven Borough.